 The Allied Health Research Unit is led by Professor Jim Richards.
 Its mission is to increase our understanding of allied health practice and improve the quality of life of patients treated by allied health professionals.
 It pursues these goals by performing basic and applied research, and by developing new techniques in the assessment of musculoskeletal and neurological conditions.

-The focus of the research is to support research in health care professions and to help answer important and clinically relevant research questions.
-This will include the study of the effectiveness of surgical and therapeutic treatments, and also the investigation of the effectiveness of products designed to interact with the body.
+The focus is on research across the health care professions to help answer important and clinically relevant research questions.
+Research spans the innovation pathway; from intervention development, evaluation and implementation.
+This includes the development and evaluation of the effectiveness of products designed to interact with the body, and the effectiveness of surgical and therapeutic treatments.
 The Movement Analysis Laboratory is equipped to conduct: advanced motion analysis, force measurement, pressure measurement, muscle and strength assessment, and thermal imaging.

 These research strands are complemented by a focus on the implementation of the research evidence base in allied health clinical practice.
-Research into the influences on Evidence-Based-Practice and the effectiveness of approaches to support Practice-Based-Evidence is conducted across the full range of clinical populations.
+This includes implementation science approaches to promote the systematic uptake of research findings into routine allied health practice to improve the quality and effectiveness of health services and care.

 The AHPRu has active collaborations with many hospitals and clinics in the North West as well as research groups in several countries throughout the world.
 The AHPRu focuses on inter-professional work.
 By having an applied inter-professional approach there are direct parallels with the ‘real world’ of allied health work, as it takes place in practice; this facilitates knowledge transfer to the clinical setting.

 The applied inter-professional approach has led to a considerable growth in the number of people engaging in research activities both formally and informally, with now over 30 individuals registered for a variety of research degrees.
 These currently include, Masters by Research (MRes), M.Phil, Medical Doctorate (MD), Professional Doctorate and PhD.